 #5: Tom Petty and the Heartbreakers (1976)

 The one that started it all.
 Although it was slow to catch fire in the US, it broke out in the UK and Tom made waves from overseas before coming home to an eager audience.
 Odd for a southern boy who moved to California just to get his foot in the door.
 The album is consistent but moody, sometimes rocking and sometimes getting atmospheric and mysterious, such as with “Luna” and “Strangered In the Night.”
 But the key tracks on this album still get steady play on the radio, and there’s a reason.
-This album is the blueprint for American rock & roll.
+This album is the blueprint for countless American rock & roll bands that came after.

 Favorite tracks: American Girl, Breakdown, Anything That’s Rock & Roll, Fooled Again (I Don’t Like It)

 Every other list I’ve found throws this one at the bottom of the heap (or close) and I don’t get it.
 I love this album.
 It doesn’t have a ton to say maybe, just a lot of rock songs about love and breakups that don’t cover a lot of new ground, but to me it’s a super solid rock and roll album with a real drive to it, a hunger.
 And yes, Tom was right and his producer was wrong—the track “Keepin’ Me Alive” should have been on this album, because it starts getting a little weaker toward the end and this song has a great, down-home earnestness to it that the album needed.
 Thankfully we can add it with digital playlists, but even without it, there’s a lot to love here.